holidahHM/yolo/explanation.md

 Privilege Escalation: The become: true directive ensures that tasks requiring elevated privileges are executed as sudo.

 ## 6. Explanation of Vars.Yml
+vars_files: Specifies an external file containing variables.
+Using an external file helps keep the playbook clean and makes managing variables easier.
+Here, variables are stored in roles/frontend-deployment/vars/vars.yml.

 General Variables
 app_name: The name of the application.
 docker_network: The name of the Docker network to be used.